Manpreet-Singh-2004/Common-and-Basics-Codes/Express_Explain.md

 		console.log(error)
 	})
 ```
-`routes` will add routes, and then you can point it towards your custom path, like notes are at `/notes` path meaning at http://localhost:4000/notes . but for APIs its better to use a api/notes to ensure the safety of app.
+`routes` will add routes, and then you can point it towards your custom path, like notes are at `/notes` path, meaning at http://localhost:4000/notes . but for APIs, it's better to use an api/notes to ensure the safety of app.

-**Note -:** in `.env` file i have specified a specific port to use and that port is 4000 in my case, the default port of express is 3000.
+**Note -:** in `.env` file I have specified a specific port to use, and that port is 4000 in my case; the default port of express is 3000.

 `process.env.MONGOURI` or `process.env.PORT` will take the value from .env file and just process them.

 ## Routes

-To create routes we will use a seperate folder
+To create routes, we will use a separate folder

 ### home.js